GSA/baselinealignment/testcases/TC8.1-2-fail-4.md

 layout: testcase

 # Brief, descriptive title for the test case
-title: insufficient contrast ratio for small text (below 14 point) in an image of text
+title: Insufficient contrast ratio for small text (below 14 point) in an image of text

 # The Test Case ID should follow the pattern:
 # TC[Baseline Test Procedure #]-[Test Instruction #]-